 The hotel where we stayed - Sao Miguel Park Hotel - was very comfortable, had an indoor pool, sauna and gym, as well as an outdoor pool which wasn't being used at this time of year.

 The staff was also very friendly and attentive and the breakfast buffet was very good.

 |Murals on a garage door near the Hotel|

-Traditionally all the buildings in the Azores islands are painted white with the volcanic basalt stone surrounding window and door frames.
+Traditionally all the buildings in the Azores islands are painted white with the dark volcanic basalt stone surrounding window and door frames.

 Churches and other important older buildings show off intricate designs around their doors, windows and gates.

 After lunch, we drove about 26km to Lagoa das Sete Cidades (Seven cities Lagoon) on the western side of the island.

 This lagoon in a volcano crater, the biggest lake in the island, is made up of 2 lakes narrowly connected, and crossed by a bridge, with the particularity that one side appears to be green and the other blue.
 The width of the lakes is 4,2km and the depth reaches up to 33mt.

 Legend has it that in this local, a blue eyed Princess fell in love with a green eyed goat herder.
 The King who wished for his daughter to marry a Prince, when he heard about his daughter's love interest, he prohibited their relationship.
 The Princess asked for a last meeting with her love and while they both talked about their sad destiny, they both cried so much, that from her blue eyes the Blue Lagoon was formed, and from his green eyes the Green Lagoon was formed.
 Both were separated, but their tears were forever united side by side in the Seven Cities Lagoon.
 Isn't this beautiful?